Becoming an industry collaborator & staying ahead of the game with BioFuelNet Canada

 - BFN Services: I have a problem: how do I tackle it?

-- BFN Agreement Toolkit: what is best type of agreement to put into place?
+- BFN Agreement Toolkit: what is the best type of agreement to put into place?

 - BFN Ownership Policy for Intellectual Property (IP): who owns the IP?